AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_2.md

 [Overall, it's a pretty good start for the report.
 Only major revision you guys need to do is to check the format of equations.
 Follow the grading rubric for report and see where you can improve next time.
 Looking forward to your next report! ]

 ## Abstract
 Excess dissolved air in a water treatment plant’s influent water decreases functionality of the treatment plant's filters and sedimentation tanks.
 The Dissolved Gas subteam begins its first semester with the goal to design a gravity-powered apparatus that extracts this gas from influent water prior to entry into the treatment plant.
-The subteam will gather literature, develop designs, fabricate a small-scale prototype, and iterate improvements based on experimental data to work towards a model that may be scaled up for application in an AguaClara plant. {The next section is new} This semester, the subteam aims to have fabricated a small-scale prototype that reliably removes some, if not all, excess dissolved gas from influent water.
+The subteam will gather literature, develop designs, fabricate a small-scale prototype, and iterate improvements based on experimental data to work towards a model that may be scaled up for application in an AguaClara plant.
 [Very clear and concise.
 Since it's the first semester of your team, you can also state the goal in this semester and the goal in the long run.]

 ## Introduction
 Excess dissolved gas in influent water in AguaClara plants at Tamara, Honduras and EL PODA, Nicaragua has inhibited the plants' efficiencies.
-Excess gas causes bubbles to form in the sedimentation tank, causing flocs that should settle to rise and to continue into the remainder of the plant.
+Excess gas causes bubbles to form in the sedimentation tank, causing flocs that should settle to rise and continue into the remainder of the plant.
 In the sand filter, gas bubbles form between sand particles and effectively clog the filter [(Scardina, 2004)](https://vtechworks.lib.vt.edu/bitstream/handle/10919/26497/PaoloScardinaDissertation2004.pdf?sequence=1).
 To remedy this, the Dissolved Gas subteam intends to design a reactor that removes such dissolved gas from influent water prior to entering the plant, in order to preserve the efficiency of the water treatment process.

 To clarify, “excess dissolved gas” does not entail bubbles being present in influent water.
 Gas is supersaturated in the influent water: the molecules are dispersed throughout the water, not congregated in bubbles.
 Bubbles form in the sedimentation tank and in the sand filter, within the plant itself, due to the presence of this excess gas.
 For this reason, the subteam plans to remove the excess gas through the use of a reactor stationed prior to the plant.

-For the sake of efficiency, the term “supersaturated water” will be used in this report to denote water containing excess dissolved gas, whether air or otherwise.
+For the sake of efficiency, the term “supersaturated water” will be used in this report to reference water containing excess dissolved gas, whether air or otherwise.

-The current conception of the system design is as follows: influent water will flow down from its source at a high elevation.
-Once the influent water is near to the AguaClara plant, piping will direct it upwards into a reactor. **{Consider removing mention of atmospheric pressure and of Henry's Law} Atmospheric pressure decreases with as height increases; according to Henry’s Law, gas becomes less soluble at lower pressures, making bubble formation more likely.
-Aspects of the reactor will further encourage bubble formation (a.k.a nucleation) in the reactor.** The water, now containing gas bubbles, will flow upward and out of the reactor.
+The current conception of the overall system design is as follows: influent water will flow from its source at a high elevation.
+Once the influent water has descended from its source and is near to the AguaClara plant, piping will direct this influent water upwards into a reactor.
+Atmospheric pressure decreases with height; according to Henry’s Law, gas becomes less soluble at lower pressures, making bubble formation more likely.
+Aspects of the reactor will further encourage bubble formation (a.k.a nucleation) in the reactor.
+The water, now containing gas bubbles, will flow upward out of the reactor.
 Piping will direct the water downward into a basin containing a vent where gaseous bubbles may exit the water.
-The water, no longer supersaturated, then will flow into the treatment plant.
+The water, no longer supersaturated, then flows into the treatment plant.
 Figure 1 illustrates this design.
 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Images/Figure%201_%20GeneralUpdated.png?raw=true" height=450>
 </p>